socameron/lcwgs-lupine/README.md

 My analyses uses the Snakemake workflow and is adapted for reproducibility on [Digital Research Alliance of Canada](alliancecan.ca/en) clusters.
 I specifically used the #Beluga cluster because it's located in Montreal.
 Setting up this workflow would not have been possible without [Eric Anderson](https://github.com/eriqande/mega-lcwgs-pw-fst-snakeflow) (Research Geneticist, NOAA) whom I met at [ConGen2023](https://www.umt.edu/ces/conferences/congen/).
 For more information about Snakemake's amazing abilities, see Eric Anderson's lecture slides [here](https://eriqande.github.io/con-gen-2023/slides/snake-slides.html#/section).
 Please review my Snakemake tutorial if you'd like to setup the workflow manager on DRAC clusters.

+## Python and R

+If you take a look into my scripts folder, you'll notice a lot of other python and R scripts.
+I mostly use Python to run analyses that do NOT require graphing for publication/presentations.
+On the other hand, I use R largely for small-data processing and making pretty graphs.
+R's 'ggplot2' package has some pretty settings compared to Python.

 ## Some other notes